 Change Directory command shortly

 cd command is very often used in the Linux command line.
 In the Linux and Unix-related operated system, it is elementary and used for changing the current working directory.
-The current working directory implies where a user is currently working now, and when the user works with command prompt, they work in a directory.
+The current working directory implies where a user is currently working now, and when the user works with the command prompt, they work in a directory.

 cd command syntax: